RSEjas140/Introduction_to_Python/_episodes/17-flow-control-python.md

 ```
 {: .languge.python}

-Note: With boolean variables, we don't have to check for equivalence.
+Note: With boolean variables, we don't actually have to check for equivalence.

 {% include figure.html max-width="100%" file="/fig/ifflow2.png"
 alt="Flow diagrame for if condition" caption="Figure 2: Flow diagram for an if, else condition" %}